 11. Beardies need regular vet visits

 They also need to see a vet when they aren’t acting right.
 It’s much better to see one too soon than too late.
-The need for yearly checkups along with acute care is something we wish we’d know up front.
+The need for yearly checkups along with acute care is something we wish we’d known upfront.

 It not only means more added to the overall cost of ownership, but it also means you need to find a quality vet in the first place.
 Odds are that your neighborhood cat and dog vet won’t have the knowledge or equipment needed to take proper care of your bearded dragon.

-We did not do this and when Bacardi got sick, it was a scramble to find someone to see her.
-Luckily, the vet in our area is a mobile one and he came right out to the house!
+We did not do this, and when Bacardi got sick, it was a scramble to find someone to see her.
+Luckily, one of the vets in our area is a mobile one, and he came right out to the house!